 Metrics data for Storm is buffered and sent as a batch to Ambari every 5 minutes.
-Anticipate a five-minute delay for appearance of Storm metrics after adding the Storm service.
+After adding the Storm service, anticipate a five-minute delay for Storm metrics to appear.

 You can add and remove individual widgets, and rearrange the mashup by dragging and dropping each widget to a new location in the mashup.